"Ethics and aesthetics are one", Ludwig Wittgenstein

 Nature and air

-The high louvre windows integrate nature into the dojo.
+The high-mounted louvre windows integrate nature into the dojo.
 They allow views of the trees and the sky.

 And: it is easy to ventilate.